 Continuous monitoring is a process to detect, report, respond all the attacks which occur in its infrastructure.
 Once the application is deployed into the server, the role of continuous monitoring comes in to play.
 The entire process is all about taking care of the company’s infrastructure and respond appropriately.

-Here, are Important reasons to use Nagios monitoring tool are:
+Here are the important reasons to use Nagios monitoring tool: